pszemraj/vid2cleantxt/README.md

 Run `python vid2cleantxt/transcribe.py --help` for more details on the CLI.

-The following will transcribe an input directory of user-specified videos using `wav2vec2-base`, a smaller but faster model than default.
+**python API:** following will transcribe an input directory of user-specified videos using `wav2vec2-base`, a smaller but faster model than default.

 ```python
 import vid2cleantxt